MiraYuan/FetalDeath/README.md

 # Introduction
-In this project, we will use fetal deaths and birth statistics downloaded from CDC Wonder: https://wonder.cdc.gov/controller/datarequest/D66 and https://wonder.cdc.gov/controller/datarequest/D133.
+In this project, we will use the fetal deaths and the birth statistics downloaded from CDC Wonder: https://wonder.cdc.gov/controller/datarequest/D66 and https://wonder.cdc.gov/controller/datarequest/D133.
 We will mainly focus on study fetal deaths.
 In the fetal death dataset, there are mothers' races, fetal gender, death years, mothers' age, delivery places and counts of death.
 In the birth dataset, there are also years, mothers' races, mothers' ages and counts of births.

 ## Main questions we would like to study
 1. We would like to find out if there any certain types of fetus are more likely to die.
 For example, will male fetus have lower death rate than female fetus do.